Ben Ainslie: America's Cup

+On 23rd January 2025 it was announced that Ben Ainslie had split from the INEOS sponsorship and that consequently he would be continue the 38th America's Cup as the Challenger of Record with the team renamed Athena Racing.

 World Match Racing Tour

 In December 2010, Ainslie finished in first place in the World Match Racing Tour, and is the 2010 ISAF Match Racing Champion.

 The Extreme Sailing Series

 In January 2014, it was announced that Ainslie would compete in the 2014 Extreme Sailing Series as part of his preparation for the America's Cup.
 The eight-race event will see him compete in a 40 ft multi-hull boat.

 Personal life

-Ainslie lives in Seaview on the Isle of Wight and belongs to the Sea View Yacht Club and is an honorary member of the Royal Yacht Squadron.
-He was coached by David (Sid) Howlett, who raced a Finn dinghy at the 1976 Summer Olympics.
+Ainslie lives in London.
+He is a member of the Sea View Yacht Club and is an honorary member of the Royal Yacht Squadron.
 He supports Chelsea.

 In August 2014, Ainslie was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 On 20 December 2014, Ainslie married former Sky Sports News presenter Georgie Thompson.
-The couple have a daughter, Bellatrix, born in 2016.
+The couple have a daughter, Bellatrix, born in 2016. and a son, Fox, born in 2021.